thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 5. Save your changes.
 6. Repeat steps 1-5 to create more hard disks.
 7. Power on the VM
-8. Once the VM is online, run the following command to prepare the HDFS disks:
+8. After the VM is online, run the following command to prepare the HDFS disks:

-    ```shell
-    sudo /usr/local/scaligent/bin/prepare_disks.sh
     ```
+    $ sudo /usr/local/scaligent/bin/prepare_disks.sh
+    ```

 ## Next steps

 There is no network at this point on your VMs.
-To make the VM node accessible from any terminal within local network, contact <a href="mailto:support@thoughtspot.com">support@thoughtspot.com</a>.
+As a prerequisite:

+1. Verify that Network Adapter type is set to VMware vmxnet3 (Recommended).
+2. Verify that all ESXi hosts in your VMware farm for ThoughtSpot have been trunked to the VLAN assigned to your ThoughtSpot VMs.
+3. Verify that the console of all ThoughtSpot VMs is accessible in VMware vCenter Server.